Take Blood Thinners

 Compression stockings come in different levels of pressure.
 You can get mild ones over the counter, but you'll need to get fitted and a prescription for stronger ones.
 Your doctor will help you figure out what kind you need.

 You may have to wear them for 2 years or longer after you have DVT.

 When blood thinners don't work or you can't take them, your doctor can do a procedure to put a filter into the largest veinin your body.
 It looks like a tiny mesh umbrella.
 It lets blood flow through, but it stops clots and clot pieces from reaching your lungs and causing serious problems.

 Most things you do to treat DVT will also help prevent it, including taking medication and wearing compression stockings.

 If you're carrying extra pounds, work on losing weight.
 If you're a smoker, quit.

 When you have to sit for a long time, such as on a plane or car trip, get up and walk around every hour or two to keep your blood moving.
-At least flex your calf muscles and feet to boost your circulation.
+At least exercise your calf muscles by flexing your ankles to boost your circulation.